One of the most common reasons for websites being slow is because of their images, which constitute over 60% of total page weight according to Google.

 Slider images, for example, have been demonstrated to be ineffective.
-The web usability guru Jakob Nielson pointed out in this study that users get easily distracted and frustrated by carousels.
+The web usability guru Jakob Nielson pointed out in this study that visitors get easily distracted and frustrated by carousels.

 Use the right file format

-There are two types of web image: raster and vector.
+There are two types of web images: raster and vector.
 They all have their own benefits and usage.

 Raster images are composed of a rectangular grid of pixels.
 There are three common formats: JPEG, PNG, and GIF.